Here are the major retailers that are permanently closing the most stores in 2020, starting with the biggest announcements.

 Stores closing in 2020: 2

-Lord & Taylor has been around since 1826.
+Lord & Taylor is a relic that has been around since 1826.
 The original store in Manhattan advertised “fashionable dry goods” such as cloaks, shawls, mourning attire, laces and embroideries.

-The chain has been withering in recent years and closed its New York City flagship store in January 2019.
+The chain has been withering and closed its New York City flagship store in January 2019.
 Le Tote, a fashion rental subscription service out of San Francisco, recently acquired the Lord & Taylor chain from Hudson’s Bay, the owner of Saks Fifth Avenue.

-Two L&T locations will shutter in early 2020: at Tysons Corner Center in Virginia and at Palisades Center in suburban New York.
+Two L&T locations shuttered in early 2020: at Tysons Corner Center in Virginia and at Palisades Center in suburban New York.

 Stores closing in 2020: 1